Security Policy

 Reporting A Vulnerability

 If you've found a vulnerability, congratulations!
 Please follow standard Responsible Disclosure procedures for submitting issues to us.
-Put simply, please report the vulnerability to us first (before any sort of public blog post or social media message) so that we can fix it before anyone has a chance to abuse the reported bug.
+Put simply, please report the vulnerability to us first (before any sort of public blog post or social media message) so that we can fix it before anyone has a chance to abuse it.

-You may report the bug by sending an email to
+You may report the vulnerability by sending an email to

 [email protected] or by DMing Kaz on Discord through his